IBM-Bluemix-Docs/containers/cs_cli_install.md

     You can find the IAM token in the **access_token** field of your API ouput.
 Note the IAM token to retrieve additional header information in the next steps.

 2. Retrieve the ID of the {{site.data.keyword.Bluemix_notm}} account where the cluster was created.
-Replace _&lt;iam_token&gt;_ with the IAM token that you retrieved in the previous step.
+Replace _<iam_token>_ with the IAM token that you retrieved in the previous step.

     ```
     GET https://accountmanagement.<region>.bluemix.net/v1/accounts